Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/explore-projects.md

 ---
-title: "Discover data with dbt Catalog"
+title: "Discover data with Catalog"
-sidebar_label: "Discover data with dbt Catalog"
+sidebar_label: "Discover data with Catalog"
-description: "Learn about dbt Catalog and how to interact with it to understand, improve, and leverage your dbt projects."
+description: "Learn about Catalog and how to interact with it to understand, improve, and leverage your dbt projects."
 image: /img/docs/collaborate/dbt-explorer/example-project-lineage-graph.png
 pagination_next: "docs/explore/data-health-signals"
 pagination_prev: null